- Identify users of accounting information

 The accounting process provides financial data for a broad range of individuals whose objectives in studying the data vary widely.
-Three primary users of accounting information were previously identified, Internal users, External users, and Government/ IRS.
-Each group uses accounting information differently, and requires the information to be presented differently.
+There are three primary users of accounting information: internal users, external users, and the government (which is a specific form of an external user).
+Each group uses accounting information differently and requires the information to be presented differently.

-Typically called financial accounting, the record of a business’ financial history for use by external entities is used for many purposes.
-The external users of accounting information fall into six groups; each has different interests in the company and wants answers to unique questions.
+The external users of accounting information fall into five groups; each has different interests in the company and wants answers to unique questions.
 The groups and some of their possible questions are:

-- Owners and prospective owners.
+- Prospective and current board members or investors.
 Has the company earned satisfactory income on its total investment?
 Should an investment be made in this company?
 Should the present investment be increased, decreased, or retained at the same level?
 Can the company install costly pollution control equipment and still be profitable?